DipakBachhav25/Innovent_Project/README.md

 InvestIQ is currently under development, and we welcome contributions from the community.
 If you're interested in helping us improve the app, please visit our contribution guidelines (link to be added).

-## License

-This project is licensed under the MIT License (link to MIT License).

 ## Disclaimer